 Diet plays a huge role in how the body produces collagen.
-Eating too much sugar damages collagen production in the skin through a process called glycation.
+Eating too much sugar damages the production of collagen in the skin through a process called glycation.
 Digested sugar molecules attach themselves to collagen molecules, which causes collagen to degrade.
-Since collagen is a protein, consuming a diet without enough protein is also detrimental for your skin’s collagen production.
+Since collagen is a protein, consuming a diet without enough protein is also detrimental for your skin’s collagen levels.

-Vitamin C is one of the most beneficial nutrients for skin health, as it stimulates collagen production in skin cells.
-Eating a diet rich in vitamin C can contribute towards rebuilding collagen in the skin.
+Vitamin C is one of the most beneficial nutrients for skin health, as it will boost collagen production in skin cells.
+Eating a diet rich in this vitamin can contribute towards rebuilding collagen in the skin.

 Collagen loss is a natural part of ageing, so there’s no way to prevent it entirely (sorry).
-However, there are some steps you can take to slow down this process.
-One of the simplest ways to rebuild collagen in the skin is by using targeted ingredients that stimulate collagen production.
+However, there are ways to boost the process.
+One of the simplest ways to rebuild collagen in the skin is by using targeted ingredients that stimulate collagen levels.

 Skincare ingredients that increase collagen production

-As it’s futuristic-sounding name suggests, Matrixyl 3000 is an incredibly innovative ingredient in anti-ageing skin care.
-Also known by its scientific name ‘KTTKS’, Matrixyl 3000 is a synthetic peptide shown to increase collagen production in the skin (and there’s research to back it up).
+As its futuristic-sounding name suggests, Matrixyl 3000 is an incredibly innovative ingredient in anti-ageing skin care.
+Also known by its scientific name ‘KTTKS’, Matrixyl 3000 is a synthetic peptide shown to increase collagen in the skin (and there’s research to back it up).

 Environmental damage caused by free-radicals and UV rays break down collagen in the skin faster.
-Vitamin C also protects the skin from free-radicals and UV damage, by amping up the power of your SPF.
+Vitamin C, like in citrus fruits, also protects the skin from free-radicals and UV damage, by amping up the power of your SPF.